No, Having Sex While Pregnant Won't Hurt the Baby

-How does pregnancy affect the body and sexuality?
+How does pregnancy affect the body and sex?

 "Sexologists often talk about heightened sex drive during pregnancy," said Cecile Gasnault, brand director of sexual wellness brand Smile Makers, based in Singapore, and founder of Vulva Talks, a sex education site.
 "Pregnant women's bodies also become ultrasensitive, with increased sensations in erogenous areas."

 Some parents find their sexual desire increases during pregnancy, while others experience a drop in libido.
 The impact of pregnancy on sexual function varies drastically between patients as no two pregnancies are the same.

 Heightened libido is triggered by the increased flow of hormones during pregnancy, which mainly occurs late in the first trimester and into the second.
 Higher levels of lubrication and a hypersensitive clitoris can also be side effects due to extra genital blood flow, creating more intense orgasms.

 "During the first and third trimester, patients may not feel up to engaging in sexual intercourse," said Corey R. Babb, D.O., a sexual medicine physician in Oklahoma.
 "Also, as the pregnancy continues, certain positions may become more uncomfortable to engage in due to the growing uterus."

 In the aftermath of birth, the body experiences changes in sexual function, including changes in estrogen and progesterone levels, as well as the release of relaxin—a reproductive hormone that loosens and relaxes muscles and ligaments—which can cause atrophy, affecting lubrication and how the clitoris engorges when aroused.

 Will sex during pregnancy hurt the baby?